 Create an environment that encourages your child to talk about their feelings.
 Don’t pressure them into discussing things.
 If they do decide to open up, give them your full attention; make eye contact and don’t interrupt or tell them how they should feel.
 Make sure they know that feelings are neither right nor wrong and validate their emotions or concerns.

 Expressing how they feel can help children work through and learn from their struggles.
 A child needs to express their emotions (even difficult ones) in order to better understand and learn from them.

 If your child has indicated they’re struggling with depression or anxiety, consult their doctor.
-For more parenting advice, sign up for our newsletter.
+You can also take advice from the articles of BetterHelp.

 Congratulations!
 Having a baby on the way is one of the most important and sweetest… Read More

 Pediatric dentists play a crucial role in providing specialized care for children's dental health.
 Early… Read More

 Going to extra tuition classes or arranging a tutor for your kids is a passé… Read More